 All the work you submit in this course must be your own.
 You are expected to properly cite and acknowledge any material that you quote, paraphrase, or summarize.
-Your papers and final exam will be submitted via Turnitin.
-Each student is required to sign UNCG's Academic Integrity Policy on all major work submitted for the course.
-If you have any questions, I encourage you to visit UNCG's webpages on plagiarism and academic integrity.
-Please also carefully read UNCG Writing Center's handout on "Avoiding Plagiarism."
+The major assignments in this class will be submitted via Turnitin.

+By submitting an assignment, each student is acknowledging their understanding and commitment to the Academic Integrity Policy on all major work for the course.
+Refer to the following URL: https://osrr.uncg.edu/academic-integrity/.

+If you have any questions, I encourage you to visit UNCG's webpage on plagiarism.
+Please also carefully read the UNCG Writing Center's handout on "Avoiding Plagiarism."